 Next should be the acting.
 I thought that Zhu and Lei were good as our leads.
 They do well at giving enough information about them that I care when bad things are happening.
 That works.
 Ying-Ru Chen is solid as Molly.
 I thought that Wang makes for a good villain here.
 His introduction is spot on.
 I like the commentary of him trying to be a ‘nice guy’ and where it goes from there.
 Other than that, I thought the rest of the cast was solid.
 I like how the infected people look and acted.
 That helped strengthen this movie for me.

 The last things to go into fall under filmmaking.
 I thought that the cinematography here was good.
 We get some interesting shots and set pieces.
 The hospital and the subway being two of them that I really liked.
 The latter is claustrophobic with what they do.
 It got my anxiety going for sure.
 I also think there is some implausible things, like people not getting infected at certain times.
 Not enough to ruin it but made me question.
 Other than that, I thought the soundtrack was good.
 It stood out to me a few times in good way.

 In conclusion, I’m glad that I watched this movie.
 We get a different take on the zombie film with these people infected by a virus.
 The social commentary there is good.
 It is looking at the world we live in and how badly things are handled at times.
 It also explores some other things while the story itself is simple.
 I think that the acting is good in bringing the characters to life.
 The best performance for me is Wang as the businessman.
 The effects get in this movie are on point.
 There are slight hiccups with CGI and lack of blood with some wounds.
 I would give credit to the soundtrack and the cinematography is solid.
 I would say that this is a good movie.
-I will revisit this before the head of the year to see where it falls.
+With my second watch, my rating came down slightly.
+I still think this is a good movie though.